AndelaD09/JavaSeminar2/README.md

 ### [Author](Author)

 ## General
-Simple web app ideal for stores that have too much traffic and too little staff.
+Simple cash mashine register for users that are not familiar with complicated technologies.

 ## Feature
   ### User Management
     + registration and login process
-      + as a costumer
-        + none
-      + as an employee
+      + as an employee/administrator
-        + a special code number that identifies each employee
+        + a special code number that identifies each employee/administrator
     + available content
-      	+ costumer
-          + only goods for sale, prices, discounts
-        + employee
+      	+ employer
+          + products in stock, all categories
-          + everything else
+        + administrator
+          + crud operations over users/products/categories

   ### Main menu
-    + login roles (login as an employee - locked and login as costumer)
+    + login roles (login as an employee - locked and login as administrator
     + goods of the day
     + discounts